Coronavirus (Covid-19) Information and Advice

 Check out the information below to find out more about Covid-19 and how it's affecting our work.
 If you have any other queries, get in touch with us.

 If English is not your first language, you can translate this page using our accessibility features.

 - Click the purple Accessibility button at the top of the page

 - Select the Flag icon and then your chosen language

 You can also access translated coronavirus resources from the following links:

-However, our residential support centre, Waverley Care Milestone, will remain open with a reduced service, taking no new admissions.
+Additionally, our residential support centre, Waverley Care Milestone, remains open with a reduced service, taking no new admissions.

 We will be continuing to provide support to people who need it by phone, text, and email, and through our live chat service.

 If you are already receiving support from our teams, you can continue to contact your worker by calling their mobile phone number.
 Our teams will continue to support you over the phone during this difficult time.
 If you’re not sure what your worker’s phone number is, call us on 0131 4416989 from 9am-5pm (Monday to Sunday), to speak directly with a member of our team.